 Be sure to address all the questions that relate to your involvement.
 Even when the concerns don’t match your own recollection or if you believe a complaint has no merit, acknowledging the patient’s experience shows empathy and can help heal the doctor-patient relationship.
 Equally, it can be helpful to show that you have reflected on the issues raised in a complaint, including the learning points you have identified and addressed and how you will change your practice as a result.
 As mentioned earlier, complainants often want to know that something has changed and evidence of reflective practice, in line with Medical Council guidance, is one method of doing this.

-Apologies are not an
+Apologies are not an admission of liability

 To maximise the chance of resolving the complaint, the hospital’s response is likely to be conciliatory in tone and perhaps include an apology.
 Contrary to the fears of many doctors, this should not be seen as an admission of wrongdoing, but recognition that things could have been done differently, even in cases where the overall